 2.Use technology to manage documentation.
 Utilizing digital technology gives practice multiple options in relation to how documents are stored.
 By keeping online patient intake form in an electronic format, the doctors and staff are able to quickly access any legal forms with a touch of a button.

 3.Eliminate the risk

 After considering the need for various legal forms, the next question may be how best to implement dental consent forms strategy.
-One option is mConsent, an iPad app that not only digitizes all paper clinic forms, but also integrates with practice management systems (Eaglesoft, Dentrix, Open Dental, Epic, etc).
+One option is mConsent, an iPad app that not only digitizes all paper clinic forms, but also integrates with dental practice management software (Eaglesoft, Dentrix, Open Dental, Epic, etc).
 A critical feature of mConsent is the ability for the patient to electronically sign the document with their finger (the signature is attached to the form in the same area in which they signed), thus removing any doubt that the patient has read and signed the form.

 How Going Paperless Can Reduce Operating Costs in the Dental Industry